adel-mamin/amast/README.md

 For making sure issues are addressed, both me and the community can better evaluate which issues and features are high priority because they can be "upvoted".

+## How To Contribute

+If you find the project useful, then please star it.
+It helps promoting it.

+If you find any bugs, please report them.

 ## License
 <a name="license"></a>